-For sixteen days straight, the motes in DarwinTwo City had tailed her everywhere.
-The small charcoal boxes appeared seconds after her feet hit the ground, like silent electronic rats scavenging through the dust for human crumbs.
-They swept voraciously behind her as if to erase all traces of her incompatible DNA, lest it contaminate their precious high tech citadel.
+For six years, the motes in DarwinTwo City had tailed Macie everywhere.
+The small charcoal boxes appeared seconds after her feet hit the city streets, like silent electronic rats scavenging through the dust for human crumbs.
+They swept voraciously behind her as if to erase all traces of her incompatible DNA, lest it contaminate their precious high-tech citadel.

-She wouldn’t be surprised if Mayor Wolfram himself was using them to monitor her movements, ensuring she spent every waking hour managing the ocean wall.
+She wouldn’t be surprised if Mayor Wolfram himself was using them to monitor her movements, ensuring she spent every waking hour managing the ocean wall that encircled the city.
 Earning her life by keeping his kind safe from the treacherous waters beyond.

-He had them all so tightly meshed with their AI symbiotes and their gilded virtual worlds, that they had renamed themselves.
-They were the “new humans” or Numans as Wolfram liked to call them, unlike Macie who was merely human.
+He had them all so tightly meshed with their AI symbiotes and gilded virtual worlds, that they had renamed themselves ‘new humans’ or numans as Wolfram liked to call them—unlike Macie, who was merely human.

 Signal apparently received, the door opened and out shuffled her grandmother, Vala.

 Vala had been pretty once, when she was human.
-Macie had seen her in old holopics relaxing at a dinner table, crinkled hair flowing over her shoulders, eyes twinkling at someone off camera.
-Now her solemn face had drained to numan grey and her once calming blue eyes had settled into milky stone.
+Macie had seen her in old holopics; relaxing at a dinner table, crinkled hair flowing over her shoulders, eyes twinkling at someone off camera.
+Now Vala’s face had drained to numan grey and her once calming blue eyes had settled into milky stone.

 Macie wanted so desperately to hug Vala for the great risk she was taking, but she knew better.
-Physical contact would likely leave DNA traces on her grandmother—unexpected for that time of day—that would mark Vala as deviating from her work plan.
+Physical contact would leave DNA traces on her grandmother—unexpected for that time of day—that would mark Vala as deviating from her workplan.
 Non-compliance was the greatest of crimes in DarwinTwo.
-It would likely result in a painful reboot to end her recognition of her granddaughter.
+It would likely result in a painful reboot to end Vala’s recognition of her granddaughter.